-But what does Jesus have to do with politics?
+But what does Jesus have to do with modern political categories?
 Whether one leans left or right?
 In a sense, these are fair questions and they illustrate the somewhat anachronistic nature of our query.

 Yet it should not surprise us that people want to know where Jesus could or would be placed (or place himself) in the social and political questions of our times.
 It is, in a sense, only natural to wonder how a man such as he, who was widely loved and respected by people in his time as well as ours, would view such things.

 In order to answer this question fairly or accurately as possible, some assumptions must be made.
 Despite the widespread claim that Jesus was not a historical figure, we assume that he was for the sake of discussion.
 The gospels themselves give us a detailed and, we believe, an accurate account of his genealogy, family life, events and teachings.
 Indeed, so much so that to dismiss them out of hand or to ignore them as evidence jeopardizes the study of history and the accuracy of historical record itself.